cfhirsch/adventofcode2024/README.md

 Part 2: Needed to refactor my solution.
 Took me bit, but I figure out how to quickly find all squares within a Manhattan distance of at most l from a given square.
 I used that to generate the cheats.

+** Dec 21:**

+Part 1: I was having an off day on the 21st, so I had to come back to this the next day.
+I first set up two dictionaries for each type of key pad.
+For each pair of characters c1, c2, dict[(c1, c2)] contains a list of all shortest paths from c1 to c2.
+Then I do the following for each code:

+Generate the list of minimal paths for the numeric key pad.
+For each of these, generate all the possible shortest paths for the directional key pad.
+Finally, for all of these, figure out the length of a shortest path for the second directional key pad.
+The solution is slow (a little over 16 seconds) but it gets the right answer.

+** Dec 22:**

+Part 1: straightforward to just follow the instructions in the puzzle.